gorpapyan2/Ararat-Oil/docs/refactoring/core/CORE_MIGRATION.md

   - [ ] Configuration

 ## Next Steps
-1. Review current implementation
-2. Create migration plan for each area
-3. Update imports in existing code
+1. ~~Begin migrating state management~~ (Completed)
+2. ~~Update imports in application to use the new state management~~ (Completed)
+3. ~~Implement API client in core module~~ (Completed)
+4. ~~Complete migration of remaining API endpoints~~ (Completed)
+5. Begin updating imports to use new API client (In Progress - ~97% completed)
+6. Complete updating all imports to use new API client
+7. Migrate i18n configuration
-4. Test functionality after migration
+8. Test functionality after migration
-5. Update documentation
+9. Update documentation

 ## Notes
 - Core functionality should be minimal and essential